woof-software/compound-docs-aggregator/HOWTO.md

 yarn cli:generate:owes:v2
 ```

-What it does (high level):
+This command will:

-1. Reads previously indexed users from the local database
+1. Read previously indexed users from the local database
-2. Computes current **Compound v2** owes for those users on each configured v2 network
+2. Compute current **Compound v2** owes for those users on each configured v2 network
-3. Produces `owes-v2.json` in the repository root
+3. Produce `owes-v2.json` in the repository root

-> Note on v2 accrual (“heal”): this project **does not rely on a “heal” flow to force accrual** for v2.
+> Note on v2 accrual (“heal”): this project does **not** rely on a state-changing “heal” flow to force accrual.
 > The snapshot is derived from **current on-chain state** available via `eth_call`.
-> For some addresses, the “perfectly up-to-the-moment” claimable amount may require a state-changing interaction on-chain
-> (the protocol updates certain accounting lazily).
-This tool intentionally avoids mutating chain state.

 ### Compound v3 owes